orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 ### API improvements

-The [Form metadata API](form-runner/api/persistence/forms-metadata.md) now has the ability to filter by `modified-since` date.
+The [Form Metadata API](form-runner/api/persistence/forms-metadata.md) now has the ability to filter by `modified-since` date.

 The [Run form in the background API](/form-runner/api/other/run-form-background.md) supports the following new parameters: